saurabh-saha/expenseTracker/README.md

 1) search for any field passed in the table.

-   If you have queries to search two or three fields in the same row the use the search bar and separate different keys using space
+   If you have queries to search two or three fields in the same row the use the search bar and separate different keys using space. ex. pending binny

-2) update status as Yes/No realtime and the user is alerted of the changes.
+2) user can easily update the staus of an expense by clicking on Yes/No buttons at the end of each row.
+This updates the postgres row and the frontend table row.
+If this action is successfull the user is alerted of the changes on the browser.

-3) Mobile friendly page

-4) Description and User Name details is found on expanding each row.
+3) To check more details about each row expand each row, it displays description and User Name.